Black And Tan Coonhounds

 The Coonhound is intelligent and can be trained quite easily as long as the owner is capable of displaying confident, though not harsh, leadership.

-Field lines, those dogs bred for hunting, are avid about working and are ideally suited for participation in field trials which is also an excellent way to provide an outlet for their high energy.
+Field lines, those dogs bred for hunting, are intense and very focused when it comes to working and are ideally suited for participation in field trials.
+Engaging them in this activity is also an excellent way to provide an outlet for their high energy.

 A certain amount of drooling, baying or howling is to be anticipated.